Life Cycle Assessment

 - Life cycle interpretation.

-Some of the main environmental impacts investigated within an LCA are: greenhouse global warming potential, water footprint, energy consumption, acidification, abotic depletion, and so on…
+Some of the leading environmental impacts investigated within an LCA are: greenhouse global warming potential, abiotic depletion, acidification, energy consumption, and water footprint.

-LCA has become one of the main pillars driving the European policy with respect to sustainable use of resources, sustainable consumption and production, eco- labeling, eco-design, innovation, waste prevention and waste recycling, to mention just a few.
+LCA has become one of the main pillars driving European policy concerning sustainable use of resources, sustainable consumption and production, eco-labelling, eco-design, innovation, waste prevention and waste recycling, to mention just a few.

-With the objective to provide stakeholders (e.g. authorities, customers) with European average representative environmental footprint values, IMA-Europe members have conducted and finalized multiple life cycle inventory (LCI) studies, following the ISO 14040-14044 standards, ILCD and PEF requirements on multiple industrial minerals (see table).
-The LCI data from IMA-Europe and its different sections are published in the European life cycle database (ELCD) and shortly be published in GaBi platform.
+To provide stakeholders (e.g. authorities, customers) with European average representative environmental footprint values, IMA-Europe’s members have conducted and finalized multiple life cycle inventory (LCI) studies, following the ISO 14040-14044 standards ILCD and PEF requirements on multiple industrial minerals (see table).
+All minerals LCIs are from cradle to gate and all data from IMA-Europe and its different sections are published on the GaBi platform.